simulot/immich-go/readme.md

 | --time-zone          |                   | Override the system time zone (example: Europe/Paris)                                      |

 Details on the available options for each sub-command are provided below.

-## **XMP** files process

-**XMP** files found in source folder are passed to Immich server without any modification.
-Immich uses them to collect photo's date of capture and GPS location.

-## Google photos **JSON** files process

-Google photos **JSON** files found in source folders are opened to get tha album belonging, the date of capture and the GPS location, the favorite status, the partner status, the archive status and the trashed status.
-This information is used to trigger Immich features.

-## Folder archive **JSON** files process

-Those files are generated with Immich features for the photos.
-Their content is used to restore immich features like album, date of capture, GPS location, rating, tags and archive status.

 # The **archive** command: